archlinuxcn/lilac/README.md

 * pyalpm
 * structlog
 * prctl
-* sqlalchemy (and the database driver you configure to use)
+* sqlalchemy (optional; plus the database driver you configure to use)

 Setup
 ----